blackears/parrotLipsync/README.md

 [Ffmpeg](https://ffmpeg.org/) is a popular library that lets you read and write many audio/video files.
 It needs to be accessible from the command line.

-The ffmpeg homepage offers installers for a variety of systems.
-Alternately, you can use the below commands to install it from a terminal:
+[You can find installation  instructions on the ffmpeg website.](https://ffmpeg.org/)  Alternately, you can use the below commands to install it from a terminal:

 ```